graphql-python/graphene/docs/execution/dataloader.rst

 DataLoader is a generic utility to be used as part of your application's data fetching layer to provide a simplified and consistent API over various remote data sources such as databases or web services via batching and caching.
-It is provided by a seperate package `aiodataloader <https://pypi.org/project/aiodataloader/>`.
+It is provided by a separate package `aiodataloader <https://pypi.org/project/aiodataloader/>`.

 Batching